jiggoha/napoleon-chat/README.md

   Napoleon:
   * Fix hacky dealing
-  * Allow players to play cards.
-Need some sort of sequencing for who moves.
   * Functions for declaring Napoleon and Secretary, for ending the game
   * Get user input for each of the above functions
   * more...